andreagulino/drviz/README.md

 The first row of the heat-map shows the mutation density around generic motifs, the second row is displaying the density for motifs falling within a junction.

 In each row (independently), normalization is performed by dividing the number of elements in each bin by the maximum number of element contained in a bin.
+Note that the same color on different rows does not denote the same amount of mutations; the objective is to compare densities.

 <img src="https://raw.githubusercontent.com/andreagulino/drviz/master/img/example2.png" width="450">